-This work showed many of the key elements of his animation—strong graphic design, objects morphing into other objects, an interest in ‘old stuff’, the influence of other movement pioneers such as The Fleischer Brothers and Edweard Muybridge and the importance of the synchronisation of music, sound and vision.
+This work showed many of the key elements of his animation—strong graphic design, objects morphing into other objects, an interest in ‘old stuff’, the influence of other movement pioneers such as the Fleischer Brothers and Edweard Muybridge, and the importance of the synchronisation of music, sound and vision.
 All of these are expertly put together to produce something very distinctively Run Wrake.

-Run Wrake was the master of the animated loop which mirrors the repetition of musical rhythm and structures.
-In fact he was first inspired to move into animation after seeing the video for The Art of Noise track Close to the Edit.
+Run Wrake was the master of the animated loop, mirroring the repetition of musical rhythm and structures.
+In fact he was first inspired to move into animation after seeing the video for The Art of Noise track ‘Close to the Edit’.

-This is excellently demonstrated in his student film, Anyway (1990)
+This is excellently demonstrated in his student film Anyway (1990).